 Timesheet's data model is intentionally flat:

-There is no parent project, no sub-project, and no client entity.
-The trick is to use project names and tag taxonomies to fake a hierarchy where you need one.
+There is no parent project, no sub-project, and no standalone client object with its own screen.
+Each project does carry a Client field, though (and documents carry a customer), so the client's name has a proper home.
+The trick is to combine that field with project names and tag taxonomies to fake a hierarchy where you need one.
 Done well, it scales further than nested projects do.

 A consistent project name is the single biggest readability win.
 Three patterns to choose from: